 The simulation, named SIBELIUS-DARK, is part of the “Simulations Beyond the Local Universe” (SIBELIUS) project, and is the largest and most comprehensive ‘constrained realization’ simulation to date.
 The team meticulously compared the virtual Universe to a series of observational surveys to find the correct locations and properties for the virtual analogies of the familiar structures.

-It was discovered that our local patch of the Universe may be somewhat unusual as the simulation predicted a lower number of galaxies on average due to a local large-scale ‘underdensity’ of matter.
-While the level of this underdensity is not considered to be a challenge to the standard model of cosmology, it could have consequences for how we interpret information from observed galaxy surveys.
+Our particular region of the Universe was determined to be rather unique, since the simulation anticipated a smaller number of galaxies on average owing to a local large-scale ‘underdensity’ of matter.
+While the magnitude of this underdensity is not thought to pose a challenge to the conventional model of cosmology, it may have implications for how we interpret data from observed galaxy surveys.